keepittechie/Linux-Server-Arsenal/README.md

-# Ubuntu Server Arsenal
+# Linux Server Arsenal

-Welcome to the Ubuntu Server Arsenal Collection repository!
-This repository contains a variety of scripts designed to simplify the management and configuration of Ubuntu servers.
+Welcome to the Linux Server Arsenal Collection repository!
+This repository contains a variety of scripts designed to simplify the management and configuration of Linux servers (Ubuntu, CentOS/RHEL, and Arch).
 Each script addresses specific tasks, ranging from network configuration to system backups, providing automated solutions for common administrative activities.

 ## About

 These scripts are created and maintained by [KeepItTechie](https://youtube.com/@KeepItTechie).
-They are designed to be user-friendly and are thoroughly documented to help both beginners and advanced users manage their Ubuntu servers more efficiently.
+They are designed to be user-friendly and are thoroughly documented to help both beginners and advanced users manage their Linux servers more efficiently.

 ## Repository Contents

+### Main Script: LinservArsenal

+The `linservarsenal.sh` script provides an interactive terminal menu for managing the various scripts in this repository.
+Instead of running each script manually, you can launch the main script, which will display a menu allowing you to select and run the desired configuration or management script.

 ### Configuration and Management